sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 The paper claims that LMs perform worse on GSM-Symbolic compared to GSM8K.
 Let's examine the evidence presented in Section 4.1, which we quote directly:

-> Another noteworthy observation is that the performance (represented by the dashed line in Fig. 2) on the original questions from the 100 examples of GSM8K used as templates is **often more than one standard deviation away from the center** of the GSM-Symbolic performance distribution, frequently on the right side of the distribution (this holds for 21 out of 25 models). **One explanation** for this could be data contamination […]. *Mirzadeh et al. (2024)*
+> Another noteworthy observation is that the performance (represented by the dashed line in Fig. 2) on the original questions from the 100 examples of GSM8K used as templates is **often more than one standard deviation away from the center** of the GSM-Symbolic performance distribution, frequently on the right side of the distribution (this holds for 21 out of 25 models). **One explanation** for this could be data contamination […]. <d-cite key='mirzadeh2024gsm'></d-cite>, emphasis added

 There are two issues with the above quote.
 First, the authors suggest data contamination as one possible explanation for the performance decline, but do not explore other plausible explanations.